JasonYao81000/MLDS2018SPRING/hw3/README.md

 - Especially when you have noise
 - Hard to find a schedule of number of D iterations vs G iterations

+## Without Tip 1: Normalize the inputs
+- Normalize the images between 0 and 1
+- Sigmoid as the last layer of the generator output

 ## Without Tip 3: Use a spherical Z
 - Change sampled Z from *np.random.normal(0, np.exp(-1 / np.pi))* to *np.random.uniform(-1, 1)* .